 Most recently, University College Falmouth (UK) awarded Mr. Kamp an Honorary Fellowship in recognition of his contributions to the landscape architecture profession.
 Mr. Kamp has been elected as a National Academician of the National Academy, a professional artist association in America modeled on The Royal Academy of London.
 He joins an illustrious group of America’s most influential artists and architects of the past two hundred years.

 Martin is currently leading a multi-discipline team in the design of an urban waterfront greenroof, Sutton Place Park and Garden in Manhattan.
 A joint venture with New York City Parks and a private entity, he has guided the project through various agency and public approvals.
 He is also leading the redevelopment of a multi-phase K-12 international school campus in Europe which involves coordinating detailed programming and security requirements for the various member nations.
 Martin has also been integral to the design, development, and construction of several high profile institutional projects including SUNY Fredonia Science Center, the expansion of the College of Agriculture and Life Sciences at Cornell University, the Simons Center for Geometry and Physics at SUNY Stony Brook, and the Danbury Hospital NICU Garden.

-Martin received a Bachelor of Landscape Architecture from the University of Georgia, is a licensed Landscape Architect in the state of Connecticut and a LEED Accredited Professional.
+Martin received a Bachelor of Landscape Architecture from the University of Georgia, is a Registered Landscape Architect in New York and Connecticut and is a LEED Accredited Professional.